What’s the Difference Between Alpacas and Llamas?

 In addition, vicua wool is among the finest wools available anywhere in the world.
 Even though they are pricey, vicua textiles are beautiful keepsakes from a trip to Peru.

-The altiplano, also known as the high plains of the Andes, and Patagonia are both home to guanacos, the wild equivalent of the domesticated llama.
+The altiplano, also known as the high plains of the Andes and Patagonia, is home to guanacos, the wild equivalent of the domesticated llama.

 Although they have a similar appearance to llamas, they are often smaller and have a different pattern of coloring.